captionpoint/CaptionPoint-Server/public/freakshow.md

 The Human Salamander does not blush.
 ---
 ## THE HUMAN SALAMANDER:
-The intricate network of veins and capillaries works differently than in ordinary humans.
+The intricate network of veins and capillaries
+---
+## THE HUMAN SALAMANDER:
+works differently than in ordinary humans.
 ---
 ## THE HUMAN SALAMANDER:
 But there it was.